New horizon for horror as 'Paranormal Activity' gives up the ghost

 "There's an appetite for more scary movies every year," Blum said.
 "There's a real market for hardcore fans - not millions but hundreds of thousands - and there's new distribution avenues to get to them."

-Paramount will release "Ghost Dimension" on-demand just 17 days after its release in movie theatres rather than the usual 3-6 months.
+Paramount will release "Ghost Dimension" on-demand just 17 days after its release in movie theaters rather than the usual 3-6 months.

 Studios are flocking to work with Blum, as are veteran directors experimenting with the micro-budget format.